 INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Oak Street Health, Inc. (OSH) Investors and Encourages Investors to Contact the Firm Before March 14, 2022

-The law firm of Kirby+McInerney+LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Northern District of Illinois on behalf of those who acquired Oak Street Health, Inc. (“Oak Street” or the “Company”) (NYSE: OSH) securities from August 6, 2020 through November 8, 2021, inclusive (the “Class Period”).
+NEW YORK, Jan.
+26, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Northern District of Illinois on behalf of those who acquired Oak Street Health, Inc. (“Oak Street” or the “Company”) (: OSH) securities from August 6, 2020 through November 8, 2021, inclusive (the “Class Period”).
 Investors have until March 14, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Oak Street operates primary care centers within the United States.
 Oak Street “engages Medicare eligible patients through the use of an innovative community outreach approach.”